Dance Dance Revolution A20

-Dance Dance Revolution A20 (pronounced Ace Two Oh) is a music video game, the 17th installment of the Dance Dance Revolution arcade series in Japan (the 8th in North America), and the sequel to Dance Dance Revolution A. The game was released on new, golden cabinets on March 20, 2019 in Japan.
+Dance Dance Revolution A20 is a music video game, the 17th installment of the Dance Dance Revolution arcade series in Japan (the 8th in North America), and the sequel to Dance Dance Revolution A. The game was released on new, golden cabinets on March 20, 2019, in Japan.
 A software upgrade for older cabinets for Japan and Asia was released on July 24, 2019, with South Korea receiving a localized release on August 1, 2019, and North America on September 24, 2019.
 A location test in Europe began on October 7, 2019, and ended on March 16, 2020.

 Dance Dance Revolution A20 Plus is an expansion pack that adds 106 new songs, 19 new courses, and other content.
-It was released on July 1, 2020 for Japanese 20th Anniversary cabinets and on July 6, 2020 for cabinets using an upgrade kit.
+It was released on July 1, 2020, for Japanese 20th Anniversary cabinets and on July 6, 2020, for cabinets using an upgrade kit.

 Development

 On July 4, 2018, Konami opened a Dance Dance Revolution Twitter account in preparation of the series' 20th anniversary, which was celebrated on September 26, 2018.
 Dance Dance Revolution 20th Anniversary was announced at JAEPO 2019 as a placeholder.
-The game was first announced on January 26, 2019 during the Dance Dance Revolution A grand final of The 8th KONAMI Arcade Championship finals.
+The game was first announced on January 26, 2019, during the Dance Dance Revolution A grand final of The 8th KONAMI Arcade Championship finals.